ipa320/ipa_seminar/ipa_seminar_application/README.md

 <a href="#top">top</a>

+#### SMACH
+SMACH is a finite state machine programming approach in ROS.
+It is based on python and allows to define states as basic building blocks as well as run them in various containers and compose them to state machines.
+State machines can on the other hand consist of sub-state machines again.
+You can find more information about SMACH at the [SMACH wiki page](http://wiki.ros.org/smach).

 #### Exporting ROS_MASTER_URI
 The `ROS_MASTER_URI` can be used to connect to different ROS cores.
 In this tutorial we'll use several robots (partly real, partly in simulation).
 To connect to the correct robot to run your applications you will have to export an environment variable called `ROS_MASTER_URI`.
 Here's a list of the robots we're using and their corresponding `HOSTNAME`.
 * Universal Robot UR10 (real):  `robot-ur-real`